OvedHarari/mind_your_own_business_V2/MYOB-client/README.md

 8. CLIENT_URL = "http://localhost:3000"
 9. SERVER_URL = "http://localhost:8000"

+- In case .env file does not exist, creae one in _"myob-client\"_ foot folder
 - If you cannot create your own accounts/keys, contact Oved Harari at [ovedhar@gmail.com] with a request and I will considure providing.

 ### Starting the project